Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor

 Gromov compactness implies that the set

 is discrete.
-We define $G(L)$ as the monoid generated by $G_0(L)$.
+We define $G(L)$ to be the monoid generated by $G_0(L)$.
 In other words, $G(L)$ is the set of all nonnegative numbers which are sums of finitely many elements in $G_0(L)$.
-The subset $G(L) \subset \R$ is discrete since $G_0(L)$ is discrete. \end{defn} We next define a compactification of $\overset{\circ}{\mathcal M}(L;\vec a;E)$.
-We first describe combinatorial or topological structure of an element in the compactification by a tree with additional data.
+The subset~${G(L) \subset \R}$ is discrete since $G_0(L)$ is discrete.

+\end{defn} We next define a compactification of \smash{$\mathring{\mathcal M}(L;\vec a;E)$}.
+We first describe a combinatorial or a~topological structure of an element in the compactification by a tree with additional data.
 (This is a standard method used by various people in various related situations.)